 Let’s face it: people don’t like ads.
 We’re bombarded with them every day in every place.
-We’ve learned to look past them, ignore them, or at best, skim over them.
+We’ve learned to look past them, ignore them, or at best, skim their content.
 But there’s a better way.
 Don’t just advertise to your customers – engage with them!

-But it isn’t all bad news.
-Feedback about what customers don’t like tells us a lot about what they do want.
+It isn’t all bad news.
+Customer feedback about what they don’t like tells us a lot about what they do want.
 And what they want is for you to engage with them.
-Don’t just advertise – here are 3 alternative ways to connect with your customers.
+Don’t just advertise – here are 3 ways to connect with your customers.

 Some of the best content will come from your fans.
 If someone is praising you, share it!
-If someone is using your product, feature it!
+If someone is using your product or service, feature it!
 Few campaigns are more effective than voice-of-customer data.
 Before sharing, remember to ask permission and give them credit.

 Bonus: resharing your fans’ content might just lead to more user content to share.
 Not a bad cycle to find yourself in!

 Customers want to be heard, whether about a product suggestion or their experience with your business.
 Show them there’s real people behind your account by answering them, especially through social media.